pletzer/snakemake_examples/README.md

 snakemake -j1 --dryrun
 ```

+Option `-j1` tells Snakemake to run on one core.
+Workflows can be compute intensive and it may be beneficial to run on more than one core in such cases.

 A nice way to visualise the workflow:
 ```
 snakemake --dag | dot -Tpng > workflow.png
 ```
+The above requires the program `dot` to be installed.

 Now that we're happy with the workflow, let's run it:
 ```